aimms/how-to/Articles/534/534-dealing-with-the-different-data-types.rst

 Prerequisites
 --------------

 #.
-To be able to map any data into your AIMMS model, you need to have the Data Exchange Library installed.
-Visit `this article <https://documentation.aimms.com/general-library/getting-started.html>`__ for instructions on how to do this.
+Make sure you have the `Data Exchange Library installed <https://documentation.aimms.com/general-library/getting-started.html>`__.

 #.
-A mapping file is necessary for mapping, preferably saved in a folder called 'Mappings'.
+Have a mapping file ready and place it somewhere in your project, preferably in a folder called 'Mappings'.

 	Visit `this article <https://documentation.aimms.com/dataexchange/mapping.html>`__ to read more about mappings and how to write one for your specific situation.
 	Note that you can also `generate a mapping file automatically for your project <https://documentation.aimms.com/dataexchange/standard.html#creating-your-own-annotation-based-formats>`__.
+We will be doing this in the next step.

 Helpful Remarks
 -----------------

-* In general, your sources' data model should match 100% with the AIMMS model and translate as such in the mappingfile.
-This means that every element that you put into your mappingfile, should on an individual level match with the paired AIMMS identifier type.
+* In general, your sources' data model should match 100% with the AIMMS model and translate as such in the mapping file.
+This means that every element that you put into your mapping file, should on an individual level match with the paired AIMMS identifier type.
 For example: an array should go into an indexed parameter.
 * Following the aforementioned, make sure that your parameter in AIMMS is set to the parameter type to align with the data as it will be mapped to AIMMS.
-* Mind that no errors or warnings will be given if the "name=" element is written incorrectly in a tag in your mappingfile - the data will simply not map in this case.
+* Mind that no errors or warnings will be given if the "name=" element is written incorrectly in a tag in your mapping file - the data will simply not map in this case.
 * The order of rows and columns should always be aligned with the order of the indices of the parameter.
-* Based on how AIMMS works it is not possible to reference an index in a mappingfile for a ``maps-to`` element of a parameter, without adding the mapping for that index itself.
-In other words: every referenced index in a mappingfile should have its own mapping element as well.
+* Based on how AIMMS works it is not possible to reference an index in a mapping file for a ``maps-to`` element of a parameter, without adding the mapping for that index itself.
+In other words: every referenced index in a mapping file should have its own mapping element as well.
 * It probably speaks for itself at this point, but just as a reminder: when mapping to an index, make sure to reference the name of the index and not the name of the set.

-For reading mappingfiles, two functions are needed: :any:`dex::AddMapping` and :any:`dex::ReadFromFile`.
-The first function will verify if the specified mappingfile is a valid XML and if so, add it to the set ``dex::Mappings``. :any:`dex::ReadFromFile` will handle the actual importing of the data into the AIMMS model, first checking whether all nodes in the mappingfile are compatible with the model.
-If the mappingfile has been added to ``dex::Mappings``, you can still change the contents of that mappingfile as well as name of AIMMS identifiers without having to re-use :any:`dex::AddMapping`.
+For reading mapping files, two functions are needed: :any:`dex::AddMapping` and :any:`dex::ReadFromFile`.
+The first function will verify if the specified mapping file is a valid XML and if so, add it to the set ``dex::Mappings``. :any:`dex::ReadFromFile` will handle the actual importing of the data into the AIMMS model, first checking whether all nodes in the mapping file are compatible with the model.
+If the mapping file has been added to ``dex::Mappings``, you can still change the contents of that mapping file as well as name of AIMMS identifiers without having to re-use :any:`dex::AddMapping`.

-JSON mapping (importing data, one-dimensional identifier)
+JSON Mapping (importing data, one-dimensional identifier)
 ----------------------------------------------------------

 Suppose the following JSON-formatted data, saved in a folder called 'data' with name 'data.json':